Nimbin, New South Wales: Transport

-Nimbin is 35 km from Lismore Airport, with flights several times daily to Sydney.
+The nearest airport is Ballina Byron Gateway Airport, located 68 km southwest of Nimbin.

 Northern River Buslines operates multiple services per weekday on route 650 to Lismore.

 Gosel's Bus Service operates two services per weekday on route 630 to Murwillumbah, with connection to Tweed Heads.

 There is also a school bus service available for the general public on school days to Kyogle.